Office of Admission

 The length of time it takes to complete the program varies depending on what the student wishes to teach and how much coursework applies from previous college work.
 Most students require at least three years to complete the program.
 Master's courses are offered evenings during the academic year and during the day in the summer.
 Some undergraduate courses may be available evenings, but most courses and field experience and student teaching must be completed during the day.

 Candidates with a criminal record will not be eligible to complete the teacher licensure programs at Baldwin Wallace University.
-The Education Division will not send a student into a school for observation, clinical practice or student teaching if he or she does not have a clear Bureau of Criminal Identification and Investigation (BCII) report and a clear Federal Bureau of Investigation (FBI) report.
+The School of Education will not send a student into a school for observation, clinical practice or student teaching if he or she does not have a clear Bureau of Criminal Identification and Investigation (BCII) report and a clear Federal Bureau of Investigation (FBI) report.